en An official website of the U.S. Gov

 You may use these templates to get the requested information from the school, healthcare provider, or childcare provider to verify your qualifying child’s residency.

 Sometimes you may not have the specific types of documents requested by the IRS.
-IRS Form 886-H-EIC, Documents You Need to Send to Claim the Earned Income Tax Credit on the Basis of a Qualifying Child or Children, lists many options, but remember that different combinations may also be acceptable.
+IRS Form 14815, Supporting Documents to Prove the Child Tax Credit (CTC) and Credit for Other Dependents (ODC), on the Basis of a Qualifying Child or Children, lists many options, but remember that different combinations may also be acceptable.
 The IRS has developed a toolkit to help you identify what documents you might provide to the IRS to determine if your child is a qualifying child.

 Let’s say the IRS wants medical records to show the child lived with you during the year in question, and you can’t get those, or your child didn’t go to the doctor.
 There may be other records that show your child lived with you, such as social service records, childcare provider records, or official mail addressed to the child.
 You may want to check to see if there’s an agency that has a record of your address and any additional information that shows the child lived with you.
 If so, it may be able to give you a signed letter on their official letterhead showing these details.